-This page is about the Global Youth Ambassadors - a worldwide network of 500 young advocates and campaigners in more than 80 countries who are supporting the movement to get every child into school and learning.
+This page is about the Global Youth Ambassadors - a worldwide network of over 900 young advocates and campaigners in more than 80 countries who are supporting the movement to get every child into school and learning.

 ↑Who are the Global Youth Ambassadors?

-The A World at School Global Youth Ambassador network is a network of young individuals who are advocating and campaigning for education change around the world.
+The Global Youth Ambassador network is an amazing global group of over 900 young people across 85 countries advocating and campaigning for education change around the world.

 ↑What do we offer Global Youth Ambassadors?

-The chance to learn and develop as an advocate, including:
+The chance to learn and develop as an advocate

-- Gaining new skills that can strengthen their own national or local education campaigning
+Gain new skills that can strengthen your own national or local education campaigning.

-Opportunities to take global action on education campaigns, including:
+Opportunities to take global action on education campaigns

-- Mobilising others in global campaigns (e.g. collecting petition signatures)
+Become an influencer and mobilise others in global campaigns (e.g. collecting petition signatures).

-- Engaging in media/social media linked to campaigns (e.g. sharing reports and articles)
+Engage in media/social media linked to campaigns (e.g. sharing reports and articles).

-- Having the chance to link national advocacy and local voices to global processes and events
+Have the chance to link national advocacy and local voices to global processes and events.

 ↑What have the Global Youth Ambassadors achieved?